exakat/exakat-docs/Reference/Rules/Structures/TimestampDifference.rst

    $datetime = new DateTime('tomorrow');

    ?>

-When the difference may be rounded to a larger time unit (rounding the difference to days, or several hours), the variation may be ignored safely.

-When the difference is very small, it requires a better way to measure time difference, such as `Ticks <https://www.php.net/manual/en/control-structures.declare.php#control-structures.declare.ticks>'_, `ext/hrtime <https://www.php.net/manual/en/book.hrtime.php>'_, or including a check on the actual time zone (``ini_get()`` with 'date.timezone').

 See also `PHP DateTime difference – it’s a trap! <http://blog.codebusters.pl/en/php-datetime-difference-trap/>`_ and `PHP Daylight savings bug? <https://stackoverflow.com/questions/22519091/php-daylight-savings-bug>`_.